Grad School: Should I Get a Ph.D. or Master’s in I/O Psychology?

 Please also note that the guidelines given here are based on “typical” programs – there are certainly scholarship-focused Master’s programs and practitioner-focused Ph.D. programs, but the majority of them follow the model here.

 Once you have a degree in mind, you should tailor your efforts to prepare to apply to programs accordingly.
-Stay tuned for future features on applying to grad school here on NeoAcademic, which will help you make more decisions along this path.
+Check out the links at the top of this post for more resources to help you make more decisions along this path.
+And if you’re considering a Ph.D. program, please think about applying to my school, Old Dominion University.

 |Previous Post:||Please Support SOCL in the Global Education Challenge|